MattResner/Power-BI-Custom-Themes-and-Cohesive-Corporate-Branding/README.md

 Trader joes uses the following

-#C81E24 - Red, their primary color
+#C81E24 - Red, their primary branding color

 #2C2C2C - The black seen on their homepage